 For students attending vocational or other recognized nonacademic institutions, other than a language training program, an M visa is generally the appropriate category.

-If there are no appointments, available, please tray back another time.
+If there are no appointments available, please try back another time.
 Individuals with urgent situations may request an expedited visa appointment.

 Required Documentation & Application Fees

 Each applicant for a student visa must submit these forms and documentation as explained below:

 - DS-160 confirmation sheet (this is obtained after completing and submitting the form)